 At least 70% of our revenue is used for teacher salaries and benefits, with the remaining 30% used to support the learning process through such necessities as learning materials, lab costs, administrative functions, facility cleaning and maintenance.

 As school fees are determined based on the high standard of education we wish to provide, the school endeavours to use the funds it collects as economically as possible.

 Since early 2020, the world has been faced with a rapidly evolving health crisis, affecting many people and aspects of society.
-During this difficult period, the government, schools, families and other members of society have worked together to ensure the wellbeing of children and youth in Macau, and to support their continued learning.
+During this difficult period, the government, schools, families, and other members of society have worked together to ensure the well-being of children and youth in Macau, and to support their continued learning.
 The pandemic has also had significant economic consequences which have no doubt affected families of students of the School of the Nations.
 In light of these conditions, starting from the 2021-2022 academic year we have been granting scholarships to students whose families experienced financial hardship.
 We are pleased to announce that the scholarship program will continue for the 2022-2023 academic year.

 The steps for withdrawal from the school are: